 Copyright law also often allows you to use a copyrighted work if you transform the work in some manner.
 While several recent court rulings have made the murky concept of “transformation” even murkier, in essence, your use of a copyrighted work is transformative if your use is creatively different from the way in which the copyright owner used it.
 Transformation is a key consideration in determining whether or not a particular use of a copyrighted work qualifies as a fair use.

 Visual artist Jeffrey Koons seems to be a lightning rod for copyright infringement lawsuits.
 Looking at his experiences might help illustrate how to draw the line between copyright infringement and transformative use.
-Barney shared this link with images comparing artwork lawsuits in which Koons expropriation artwork was held to be infringing with those in which his expropriation artwork was viewed as a fair use.
+You can learn more about Koons’ work and copyright issues on this link.
+It shows images comparing artwork lawsuits in which Koons expropriation artwork was held to be infringing with those in which his expropriation artwork was viewed as a fair use.

 Photographers have wide latitude to take photos in public.
 They can even use a device such as a zoom lens to photograph action within public view or photograph private property viewable from public property.